ErikBoesen/gimp-web/content/news/2018-05_GIMP-2.10.2_Released/index.md

-The deletion is really going full-speed, with more than [200 commits](https://git.gnome.org/browse/gimp/log/?h=gtk3-port) made in less than a month on the GTK+3 branch, with already 9805 lines inserted for 921630 lines deleted!
+The deletion is really going full-speed, with more than [200 commits](https://git.gnome.org/browse/gimp/log/?h=gtk3-port) made in less than a month on the gtk3-port git branch, with already 9805 lines inserted for 921630 lines deleted!

 *Delete delete delete… exterminate!*